Vision

 Thursday: St. Paul’s, Cramlington – School Mass in church at 10:00am

-Friday: St. John’s, Annitsford Adoration at 5pm & Mass at 6pm (for Winter period)
+Friday: St. John’s, Annitsford Adoration at 6pm & Mass at 7pm

 Adoration